nate1280/streamdeck-Streamer.bot/README.md

 The features are:
 - An action button that can be linked to an action within Streamer.bot
+- An push to run actions button that activates two actions.
+One for pressing the button, and one for releasing the button.

 Be sure to download the plugin from the [Releases](https://github.com/nate1280/streamdeck-Streamer.bot/releases) section (just under the About) on the right hand side.
 You'll want to download the `nate1280.streamerbot.streamDeckPlugin`, and you should be able to double click this to have it install in Stream Deck